 Born into art in 1968, Akim’s earliest childhood visual memory is a vast expanse of blue offered by an important Yves Klein painting titled “California,” against which inhabited a collection of Egyptian and Greek antiquities, all contained within the shrine of the Swiss mountains surrounding Gstaad.

 Upon graduating from Cornell University with a BA in Comparative Literature & Art History, Akim embarked at age 22 on a curatorial journey, privately mounting close to 30 exhibitions starting in Switzerland with “La poésie de l’Objet -from Duchamp to Steinbach.”

-Now living in Los Angeles, Akim will continue representing the Estate of Auguste Rodin with which he has been closely associated for several years, focusing in particular on expanding the narrative surrounding “Les Inédits,” the plaster models bequeathed to the French State by the master in 1916 that have only very recently finally been cast in bronze.
+Now living in Dallas, Akim will continue representing the Estate of Auguste Rodin with which he has been closely associated for several years, focusing in particular on expanding the narrative around “Les Inédits,” the plaster models bequeathed to the French State by the master in 1916 that have only very recently finally been cast in bronze.